matthieubouchard/frontend-take-home/README.md

 # Running the project

-- `npm run dev` I'm using a monorepo workspaces pattern to install dependencies in both client and server and run the each repo's start command concurrently.
-Make sure you have nothing running on ports `5173` and `3002`.
+- I'm using a monorepo workspaces pattern to install dependencies in both client and server and run the each repo's start command concurrently.
+Make sure you have nothing running on ports `5173` and `3002` then run `npm run dev`.
 Once running, visit the client at [http://localhost:5173](http://localhost:5173)

 ### Project approach